mmattini/BNPayment-iOS/README.md

 CocoaPods creates a container workspace for you to use.
 Close the `.xcodeproj` and open the newly created `.xcworkspace` in Xcode instead.

 #### How to install via Carthage

+Carthage is a is a dependency manager for third-party libraries.

 **Step 1: Create or select an Xcode project**